Exploring the Human Experience

 Measuring Quality of Life among Adults with Mental Retardation & other Developmental Disabilities (2005) New Jersey's Self-determination Initiative: An exploratory evaluation Voices of poverty: A content analysis 2011-2012 (2013) "Preparing paraprofessionals empowering youth," a 3 year grant funded by the US Department of Health and Human Services.
 (2014-present)

-Academic Degrees Achieved: M.A., Philosophy, New School for Social Research; B.A., Philosophy, Loyola University in Maryland
+Academic Degrees Achieved: M.A., New School for Social Research; B.A., Loyola University

 Racism: A Global Reader Co-editor with Kevin Reilly and Angela Bodino; Recipient of the Exemplary Initiative Classroom Award with Kevin Reilly and Angela Bodino; Participated in digs both New Jersey and the former Yugoslavia; Conducted ethno-historic research on the pre-Hispanic ball games in the Americas